locallyoptimistic/LocallyOptimistic/content/post/building-a-data-practice.md

 ----

 If you find yourself in this position, congratulations!
 It's an exciting time to be at a company.
-The work you do now can have a tremendous impact.
+The work you do now can have tremendous impact.
 Don't let that stress you out though.
 Take an iterative approach, trying things, reflecting, and changing course when necessary.
 Remember that documentation, transparency, and reproducibility are key principles, and they will pay dividends down the road as you lay the foundations of a successful data practice.